NASCAR on NBC: Music and graphics

 From 2015–17, the intro for the revived run of NASCAR on NBC was "Bringing Back the Sunshine" performed by country music artist Blake Shelton, who is also one of the coaches on NBC's own prime time hit show, The Voice.
 NBC introduced a new opening for their coverage starting in 2018, using a cover version of the Tom Petty song "Runnin' Down a Dream", done by ZZ Ward.
 No theme was used in 2020; the theme was accompanied by a video featuring fans, NBC executives cited that airing the theme when there were no fans in attendance at races would be inappropriate.
 In 2021, singer Marcus King used his song "The Well" for the new opening theme song.
+In 2023 and 2024, "Woohoo" by Jordan Baum was used as the intro song, but for the NASCAR Cup Series in 2024, it was Highway Star by Deep Purple and was only used 3 times that year.

-NBC's peacock logo bug turns green, yellow, red, or white when the respective racing flag is deployed, but only if a race airs on NBC or CNBC.
-This feature is unavailable during USA Network races.
+NBC's peacock logo bug turns green, yellow, red, or white when the respective racing flag is deployed.
+(This feature is absent on USA Network).
+This feature was removed in 2025.

+Starting with the Cup Series race in Iowa, which aired on USA Network on August 3, 2025, NBC debuted a new dedicated graphics package specific to its NASCAR coverage.
+This was the first time NBC had updated its graphics since the aforementioned resumption of the network's NASCAR coverage a decade earlier.
+With this change, both of the NASCAR Cup Series major broadcast network partners (Fox and NBC) now use dedicated graphics packages (Fox debuted theirs in 2022).